 Once back at your downtown hotel, walk over to the historic ByWard Market neighbourhood to get your shopping, eating and drinking fix – all within four-square blocks!

 Stroll over to the nearby National Gallery of Canada for some indoor and outdoor inspiration.
 Explore the art pieces scattered throughout the museum grounds and then head inside to see the largest collection of Canadian art in the world, including indigenous art and pieces by the Group of Seven.
 The National Gallery is just one of the seven national museums located in Ottawa.
+There are also 11 museums in the Ottawa Museum Network, including the Bytown Museum and Vanier Museopark.

 DAY 3 – Biplanes, buses and beers